hyrmn/hyr.mn/src/site/posts/strategic-design.md

 Once a business has validated their market fit, started to clarify their core value stream, and is grappling with cross-team coordination, then the topics below will be worth considering.

-> Cash Rules Everything Around Me
+{% pullquote "Wu-Tang Clan" %}Cash Rules Everything Around Me{% endpullquote %}

- — Wu-Tang Clan

 ## Our "Simple" Scenario